Bombing of Helsinki in World War II: Soviet long-distance bomb group (ADD)

 The bombing of Finland was generally conducted by the long-range bombing and reconnaissance group of the Soviet Air Force (VVS), the Aviatsiya Dalnego Deystviya (ADD).
 This group was directly subordinated to Stavka.
 During the February bombings of 1944, the ADD was reinforced with other units.
 The ADD commander was Marshal Aleksandr Golovanov.
 Bombing raids were also sometimes done by the VVS and the BF (Baltic Fleet air group).

 The Soviet bomber fleet was very diverse.
 Most of the aircraft were twin-engined Ilyushin-4, Lisunov Li-2, North American B-25 Mitchell and Douglas A-20 bombers.
 The B-25s and the A-20s had been supplied to the Soviet Union as Lend Lease material from the United States.
 The Lisunov Li-2 was a Soviet bomber version of the American Douglas DC-3.
 There were also some heavy four-engined bombers participating in the bombings, e.g. the Petlyakov Pe-8.

 Civil defence

-Before the war, Helsinki had quite an extensive civil defense system.
+Before the war, Helsinki had an extensive civil defense system.
 By a city decree of 1934, bomb shelters were constructed in all high-rise building basements.
 These were merely basement rooms with reinforced walls in order to withstand nearby bomb impacts.
 All buildings were required to have an appointed civil protection supervisor who was not in the reserves or the armed forces, and as such was usually unfit for military service.
 That person was tasked to see that all occupants made it to the shelter in an orderly fashion.